 3. Judge Jackson, Who Was Nominated By President Obama, Ruled Against His Administration on the ‘Fast and Furious’ Case

 Judge Amy Berman Jackson’s time on the court has included multiple high-profile cases.
 In 2016 she ruled against the Obama administration in the “Fast and Furious” case.
-She decided that the administration could not invoke executive privilege in order to keep documents related to the operation away from Congress.
+She decided the administration could not invoke executive privilege in order to keep documents related to the operation away from Congress.

 Operation Fast and Furious was designed as a sting to track suspects believed to be involved with drug cartels in Mexico.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives and other law enforcement agencies allowed thousands of illegal gun sales to go through between 2009 and 2011.
 The idea was to follow the weapon and identify cartel associates.